technology-toolbox/website/content/blog/jjameson/2011/04/13/reusable-content-in-sharepoint-publishing-html-fields-part-2.md

 ---
-title: "Reusable Content in SharePoint Publishing HTML Fields, Part 2"
+title: Reusable Content in SharePoint Publishing HTML Fields, Part 2
 date: 2011-04-13T18:06:00-06:00
 excerpt:
   "In my previous post , I introduced a scenario for using the \"Reusable